-A partial cost-recovery approach is implemented for the administration of non-commercial cannabis research licence, whereby licensees are licensed for the term of the research project to a maximum of three years and pay only one set of application fees and levy during that period.
+A partial cost-recovery approach is implemented for the administration of non-commercial cannabis research licence, whereby licensees are licensed for the term of the research project to a maximum of three years, and pay only one set of application fees and levy during that period.
+Full recovery of direct costs for administering non-commercial cannabis research licences risks the stifling of research.

-3 Production refers to the harvest of cannabis flowers/resin from the cannabis plant.
+&lt;sup>3 Production refers to the harvest of cannabis flowers/resin from the cannabis plant.